lenmus/lomse/README.md

 * Platform independent.
 * Can be safely used in commercial closed source projects.
 * MusicXML import.
+* Rendering in two formats: as SVG and as images on provided memory (bitmap, window buffer, etc.).
-* Renderization of full documents (paragraphs, tables, lists, scores, images, etc.).
+* Rendition of full documents (paragraphs, tables, lists, scores, images, etc.).
 * Support for score playback, by generating *MIDI events* in real time
 * Support for visual tracking effects (i.e. moving cursor) during playback in sync. with MIDI events or with external player.
 * Support for music scores edition.